New Catheter Materials Fail To Prevent Infections, Complications: Study

 Catheters with special coatings fared no better than polyurethane when it came to infection and thrombosis risks.

-Tests on two new materials used in certain catheters showed they were not significantly better than older polyurethane designs, which have been associated with infection risks and device failures.
+Tests conducted on two new materials promoted for use in the construction of certain catheters suggests that they are not significantly better than older polyurethane designs, which have been associated with infection risks and device failures.

-In a study published in the New England Journal of Medicine on January 8, Australian researchers announced that they had compared various materials used in the construction of peripherally inserted central catheters (PICCs), including traditional polyurethane, and more recently developed alternatives, hydrophobic or chlorhexidine PICCs.
-However, they found little improvement over the older polyurethane devices, according to the findings.
+In a study published in the New England Journal of Medicine on January 8, Australian researchers compared outcomes for various materials used in the construction of peripherally inserted central catheters (PICCs), including traditional polyurethane, and more recently developed alternatives, such as hydrophobic or chlorhexidine PICCs.
+However, they found little improvement over the older polyurethane devices, according to the report.

-PICCs are thin, flexible tubes inserted into the upper arm to deliver intravenous fluids, medications and chemotherapy directly to a large vein near the heart.
-However, their use comes with an increased risk of infections and blood clots, with much attention focused on the materials used to manufacture them.
+PICC lines are thin, flexible tubes inserted into the upper arm to deliver intravenous fluids, medications and chemotherapy directly to a large vein near the heart.
+However, their use comes with an increased risk of catheter infections and blood clots, with much attention focused on the materials used to manufacture them.

 Beyond infections and thrombosis, PICC lines can also lead to complications such as bleeding, nerve damage, irregular heart rhythms, vein injury and device malfunctions.
 Despite these potential risks, infections and blood clots remain the most common concerns.